-If you want to a quick break somewhere not too expensive for tier points, Belfast could be an option.
-Flights are around £230 or less in a sale and would get you 80 tier points return in Club Europe.
+If you want to a quick city break somewhere not too expensive for tier points, Belfast could be an option.
+Flights start around £186 and would get you 80 tier points return in Club Europe.
+You could also make it the start of a longer break touring Northern Ireland.
+Jersey Girl will be visiting soon, so we will pass on any places not to miss.

 The city of Belfast has been well known for a long time although in previous years not necessarily in a good way.
 Nowadays Belfast is thriving and is an excellent place to enjoy a short break.